ml4gw.transforms.spline_interpolation

 Classes

-Perform 1D or 2D spline interpolation based on De Boor's method.
+Perform 2D spline interpolation based on De Boor's method.

 Unlike scipy's implementation of spline interpolation, the data to be interpolated is not passed until actually calling the object.
 This is useful for cases where the input and output coordinates are known in advance, but the data is not, so that the interpolator can be set up ahead of time.